+"Good thing the park is just down the street!" jokes Leo.

+22

-People with achondroplasia can drive with the use of pedal extenders, a higher seat or some Every family has different style of adapting their car - some are even completely customized.
+People with achondroplasia can drive with the use of pedal extenders, a higher seat or some pillows and back support.

+Every family has a different way of adapting their car - some are even completely customised.

+Pedal extenders

+si

+Pillow for back support